 This exhibition features more than a hundred paintings, drawings, and archival documents.
 And the collection paints a picture of this enigmatic artist.
 But is the image it paints really Magritte?
 No - "ceci n'est pas l'artiste".

 Due to the huge success of this exhibition, the waiting lines for the security check have become longer.
-Make sure to take that into account when planning your visit.
+Aim for a visit at 19:00 between Wednesday and Monday and avoid Saturdays.